-While you might not know what your going to capture, it’s important to think about what your most likely to do with your content, as that can have a large impact on which GoPro settings you should use to maximize the quality of the footage you capture.
+While you might not know what you're going to capture, it’s important to think about what you're most likely to do with your content, as that can have a large impact on which GoPro settings you should use to maximize the quality of the footage you capture.
 In this post, we’re going to cover four different GoPro settings (Aspect Ratio, Resolution, Field of View and Frame Rate), when and where you should utilize each mode.

-The aspect ratio of a photo or video is the proportional relationship between it’s width and it’s weight, in other words, how wide compared to how tall an image/video is shown.
+The aspect ratio of a photo or video is the proportional relationship between its width and it’s height, in other words, how wide compared to how tall an image/video is shown.
 Aspects ratios are typically expressed as two numbers, which are separated by colon or “x", such as 16:9 or 16x9 (pronounced "sixteen by nine", or "sixteen nine").
 A sixteen by nine aspect ratio means that if an image is 16 parts wide, it will also be 9 equal parts high.

 Your GoPro has two aspect ratios to choose from: 16:9 and 4:3.

 - 16:9 - Most common aspect ratio across all platforms (phones, tv’s, computers, Netflix, YouTube etc…)

 - 4:3 - Less common aspect ratio for traditional mediums, however 4:3 allows you to capture more top and bottom in a video.
 This aspect ratio looks much more square as a 16:9 aspect ratio (which is more rectangular)

 - A 4:3 aspect ratio video generally looks better as it takes up more screen space on your social media news feed (it’s a lot taller than a 16:9 video) especially when viewed on a smartphone

 In the illustration above where both images are the same width, it’s easy to notice how much taller the 4:3 aspect ratio is compared to the 16:9.